chaos-mesh/website/docs/simulate-process-chaos-in-physical-nodes.md

   chaosd attack process kill [flags]

 Flags:
   -h, --help                 help for kill
-  -p, --process string   The process name or the process ID -s, --signal int       The signal number to send (default 9)
+  -p, --process string       The process name or the process ID -r, --recover-cmd string   The command to be executed when recovering experiment -s, --signal int           The signal number to send (default 9)

 Global Flags:
-      --log-level string   the log level of chaosd, the value can be 'debug', 'info', 'warn' and 'error'
+      --log-level string   the log level of chaosd.
+The value can be 'debug', 'info', 'warn' and 'error' --uid string         the experiment ID
 ```

 #### Configuration description for killing a process